When changing careers, you need a different resume-writing strategy.

 Step 5: Identify accomplishments

-Finally, comb through your previous job history to identify the accomplishments that are most transferable to the new job.
+Finally, comb through your previous job history to identify the accomplishments that are most relatable to the new job.
 If you were staying in the same industry, you would want specific accomplishments that mirror the requirements of the new role.
 But when determining how to change careers, you may need to be a little more flexible to show your versatility.

 Rest assured, no matter how dramatic a change you are making, your previous experience has not been in vain.
 By taking the steps above, you can best leverage your previous career to help launch you into a brand new one.